SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 First, you can inspect the QC statistics.
 Do the atac-seq libraries have any quality issue before and after read trimming?

 Next, you can use then `IGV <http://software.broadinstitute.org/software/igv/>`_ to vizualise ATAC-seq signals and peaks particular loci.
-Open the previously mentioned IGV session and take a look at cardiac related genes, i.e. GATA6, or stem cell related genes, i.e. POU5F1 (OCT4).
+Open the previously mentioned IGV session and take a look at cardiac related genes, i.e. GATA4 or GATA6, or stem cell related genes, i.e. POU5F1 (OCT4).

 The differential peaks file combined all peaks and here we can split it as hESC and Cardiac specific peaks by:
 ::